-Rapid Lawn Landscape Solutions is a Saskatchewan Hydroseeding or grass seeding company takes care of Questions & Answers about snow removal in Regina.
-Rapid Lawn Landscape Solutions is a full-time professional Hydroseeding or grass seeding company with a proven track record of successful projects throughout Saskatchewan.
+Rapid Lawn Landscape Solutions Ltd. is a Saskatchewan Hydroseeding or grass seeding company takes care of Questions & Answers about snow removal in Regina.
+Rapid Lawn Landscape Solutions Ltd. is a full-time professional Hydroseeding or grass seeding company with a proven track record of successful projects throughout Saskatchewan.
 We don’t offer residential snow removal but can help with Skid Steer services and commercial snow removal to help handle all of the winter weather call and book today!

 City of Regina’s Questions & Answers About Snow Removal

 Q: What is the City of Regina’s Winter Maintenance Program?

 A: This program consists of snow plowing and removal, ice control, providing a snow storage facility and clearing catch basins during spring runoff.
 The policy also defines services to make Regina’s roads and sidewalks safer following a snowfall.
 The policy is reviewed on a continuous basis.

 Q: How does the City determine what streets are going to be cleared?

 A: Plowing is done using a priority snow clearing system demonstrated by the Priority Snow Clearing Map with the first objective to ensure emergency vehicles can reach a home or business if required.
 Main streets, bus routes and collector streets receive a higher priority.
 Residential streets are plowed only in the case of a single snow event with an excess of 25 cm of snow.
 Residential ice shaving is used to address rutting.